achavanga/brewery-challenge/README.md

 - [sinon](https://www.npmjs.com/package/sinon).
 Use the the robojs testing code.

 ### How to run
-Clone this github repository ($ git clone <project>) to you local machine and run command(s):
+Clone this github repository ($ git clone https://github.com/achavanga/brewery-challenge.git ) to you local machine and run command(s):
 ```
 npm install
 ```
 After the above script is completed, please run the script below if you want to check code coverage/ unit testing report.
 My approach was to make sure that I cover most of the possible scenarios that can happen in my application.
-The test helped me to refactor and fix some validation issues in method checkTemperature() in Container class that can cause exceptions if handled correctly.
-To instanbul coverage report also helps to show if all the line are covered.
+The test helped me to refactor and fix some validation issues in method checkTemperature() in Container class that can cause exceptions if handled incorrectly.
+The instanbul coverage report also helps to show if all the line are covered.
 You can also view this report for the project folder **/coverage/lcov-report/index.html** .
 ```
 npm run test
 ```